Schedule a Free Consultation

 Determine Your Eligibility Category

-Review the eligibility categories above and identify which pathway applies to your situation.
+Review the eligibility categories above and identify which pathway applies to your situation so you clearly understand the China green card requirements.
 Gather preliminary documentation to confirm you meet all requirements for that category.

 2. 2